 The other alternative is to set up a dynamic DNS account.
-In order for this to operate a piece of software has to be set up on your router, camera or a local PC.
+For this to operate a piece of software has to be set up on your router, camera or a local PC.
 This software periodically sends an update to the Dynamic DNS service to renew your IP address, keeping it current.
-It also has an added benefit of giving a meaningful name to your camera instead of an IP address making it easier to remember and will keep your camera connected to the Internet at all times, even if you change your ISP!
+It also has the added benefit of giving a meaningful name to your camera instead of an IP address making it easier to remember and will keep your camera connected to the Internet at all times, even if you change your ISP!

 Many camera/router manufacturers support this feature in their devices.
 This article will look at how this is configured in a Panasonic camera using their free Dynamic DNS service: Viewnetcam.com.

 This guide is suitable for the following Panasonic IP cameras: